Peering Controls in M-Link Edge

 In security-conscious organizations, the model of direct connectivity of XMPP servers is inadequate.
 When communicating between organizations or cross-domain there is a general requirement for application level checking of communication.
 M-Link Edge was designed to address this by provision of boundary services.
 Discussion of this requirement and different configurations for boundary checking is in the Isode whitepaper [XMPP Boundary and Cross Domain Protection].

-Peering Controls in M-Link
+Peering Controls in M-Link User and M-Link Constrained Network Servers

-When M-Link is deployed in a configuration that uses an XMPP edge server (e.g., M-Link Edge), peering controls are used to route XMPP traffic to the edge server.
+When an M-Link product is deployed in a configuration that uses an XMPP edge server (e.g., M-Link Edge), peering controls are used to route XMPP traffic to the edge server.
 There are two basic approaches:

 - Where a small number of XMPP servers are reached via the edge server, a peering control is specified for each of these XMPP servers, specifying to connect to the edge server.